CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ### Exercise 5: Create a custom policy

 A custom policy definition allows customers to define their own rules for using Azure.
-Whatever the business driver for creating a custom policy, the steps are the same for defining the new the custom policy.
+Whatever the business driver for creating a custom policy, the steps are the same for defining the new custom policy.

 ***Create a custom initiative using Azure Policy***

-1. In the search box located on the top of the Azure Portal page, search for **Policy** and click on it.
+1. In the search box located at the top of the Azure Portal page, search for **Policy** and click on it.

     ![](../Images/m3ex2.step1.png)